This post contains affiliate links. If you use these links to buy something we may earn a commission at no extra charge to you.

 History buffs should visit Tumacacori National Historic Park just outside of town.
-Here, hundreds of years and layers of history mingle together, incorporating Native Peoples, Spanish Missionaries and Mexican and American soldiers.
+Here, hundreds of years and layers of history mingle together, incorporating Native Peoples, Spanish Missionaries, and Mexican and American soldiers.
 Tubac’s multiple art galleries line the sleepy streets of Tubac.
-The Tubac Center of the Arts hosts rotating exhibits, art workshops and performances.
+The Tubac Center of the Arts hosts rotating exhibits, art workshops, and performances.

 Yuma is a small Arizona town in the extreme southwest corner of the state.
 Sitting along the banks of the Colorado River made Yuma a strategic location in the 18th and 19th centuries.
-Initially it was missionaries who traveled this route.
+Initially, it was missionaries who traveled this route.
 Passing through Yuma became one of the fastest ways to get out west during the California Gold Rush.

 Today visitors to Yuma can get the feel of a real “old west” town by visiting the historic downtown.
-The center of town really took off during the gold rush years.
+The center of town took off during the gold rush years.
 Yuma was also home to the Yuma Territorial Prison, which is now a state park.
 (The prison figured largely in the classic Western movie 3:10 to Yuma).
 Visit the Colorado River State Historic Park to learn about the importance of the crossing throughout the past few centuries.

 These Arizona small towns help to tell the fascinating history of the state.
 They all sit amid Arizona’s fabulous scenery, under those magnificent blue skies.
-The combination makes them each of them a great destination for a few days’ excursion.
+The combination makes each of them a great destination for a few days’ excursion.

-List of Small Arizona Towns to Visit
+List of Small Arizona Towns to Visit on a Road Trip

 - Bisbee (southern Arizona)